 No Knead breads are easy to make.
 Just a few ingredients, a bowl and may be a good spatula are all that you need.
-Now if you are ok with sticky fingers, then don’t even worry about the spatula, if you don’t mind the sticky fingers!
+Now if you are ok with sticky fingers, then don’t even worry about the spatula!
 Usually no knead breads take long hours, even days, from start to finish, as the recipes rely on delayed fermentation for gluten development.
 This dinner roll, on the other hand, comes together in pretty much the same time as a regular diner roll, with much less effort.
+Don’t believe me ?
+Watch the video in the recipe.

 I like to knead.
 To me the rhythm of kneading is almost therapeutic.
 The way the dough changes as it develops gluten has always fascinated me.
 You will find me poking and stretching the dough even when I am using my mixer.
 But every now and then I make this no knead d bread.
 The recipe is so simple that I can just hand over the ingredients to my kids – and leave the rest up to them.